wittyCode/ts-orm-benchmark/README.md

 to generate and apply the database migration scripts to your DB with the drizzle-kit cli

 Configure your sizes in the .env file of your repo.
 The following keys are used:
-* (TODO insert keys of environment configs here with explanation)

 * ORDER_AMOUNT_FACTOR - max number of orders per customer
 * ORDERED_PARTS_FACTOR - max number of ordered parts per order
 * MARKETING_CAMPAIGN_DIVISOR - how many marketing campaigns when compared to number of customers